 What's the Difference Between XLOOKUP and VLOOKUP in Excel?

-VLOOKUP has been the most widely used function in Excel.
+VLOOKUP has been one of the most widely used function in Excel.
 But there's another newer and more modern function, XLOOKUP.
 It's more capable in almost every way.
 In this article we'll be looking at the differences and similarities between the two functions.

 VLOOKUP is a function in Excel to look up data in a table organized vertically.
 Lookup values must appear in the first column of the table in order for it to work.
 It's probably the better known function between the two.
 It's easy to use.
 It scans a table, finds a match, and returns a result.
 But it has limitations unlike XLOOKUP or even INDEX and MATCH.
 It needs a complete lookup value in the first column.
 Making it more difficult to use VLOOKUP with multiple criteria.
 And because of its default matching it's easy to get incorrect results.